![]() |

 Learning Objectives

-• Attendees will gain insights into assessing the comprehensiveness of research methodologies used to evaluate the impact of pneumatic tube transport on monoclonal antibodies.
+• Assess the comprehensiveness of research methodologies used to evaluate the impact of pneumatic tube transport on monoclonal antibodies.

-• Participants will learn about the stability outcomes of five commonly used monoclonal antibodies after pneumatic tube transport.
+• Describe the stability outcomes of five commonly used monoclonal antibodies after pneumatic tube transport.

-• Attendees will be equipped to critically evaluate and improve handling and transport protocols for monoclonal antibodies in their own hospitals.
+• Critically evaluate and propose improvements to handling and transport protocols for monoclonal antibodies in their own hospitals.

 Presentation Summary: